Spectral Independence and Local-to-Global Techniques for Optimal Mixing of Markov Chains: Introduction

-The results for generating a random basis of a matroid are presented beginning in~\cref{sec:matroids} where we review the relevant definitions for matroids and present the main result for the mixing time of the bases exchange walk.
-The analysis of the bases exchange walk utilizes the Random Walk Theorem, presented earlier in \cref{sec:RW}, and the Trickle Down Theorem, which is presented in~\cref{sec:trickledown}.
-We then prove fast mixing of the bases exchange walk in~\cref{sec:basesexchange}, and finally we prove the Trickle Down Theorem in~\cref{sec:proof-trickledown}.
+The results for generating a random basis of a matroid are presented beginning in~\cref{sec:matroids} where we review the relevant definitions for matroids and present the main result for the mixing time of the bases-exchange walk.
+The analysis of the bases-exchange walk is presented in \cref{sec:trickledown}; the proof utilizes the Random Walk Theorem, presented earlier in \cref{sec:RW}, and the Trickle-down Theorem, which is presented in~\cref{sub:trickledown-statement}.
+The Trickle-down Theorem is used to obtain an optimal bound on the spectral gap of the associated local walks.
+The proof of fast mixing of the bases-exchange walk is presented in~\cref{sec:basesexchange}, and the proof of the Trickle-down Theorem is presented in~\cref{sec:proof-trickledown}.